Visyond/website-hugo/site/content/solutions/what-if-analysis.md

     - learnMore:
       descr: >-
-        Use the familiar syntax of Excel — including dynamic arrays and XLOOKUPs — and quickly analyze the model, its scenarios, and create interactive visualizations for your team.
+        Use the familiar syntax and formulas of Excel and quickly analyze the model, its scenarios, and create interactive visualizations for your team.
       video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
       videoPoster: '/video/grid_thumbnail.jpg'
       title: 'Keep the flexibility of a spreadsheet'